HarryR/TinyLisp/README.md

 # TinyLISP

-The Tiny Lisp interpreter is written in under 1000 lines of Digital Mars D and supports a minimal but consistent suite of built-in functions which should be familiar to Lisp and Scheme users, however a distinctive feature is that this Lisp variant doesn't have integers, strings or other non-symbolic data types, it only has symbols and expressions.
-The four data types supported are: `SYM`, `PAIR`, `FUN` and `QUOTE`.
+The `Tiny` Lisp 1.5 inspired interpreter is written around 1000 lines of Digital Mars D and supports a minimal but consistent suite of built-in functions which should be familiar to Lisp and Scheme users, however a major distinction is that this Lisp variant doesn't have integers, strings or useful data types, it only has symbols and expressions.
+The five data types supported are: `SYM`, `PAIR`, `FUN`, `QUOTE` and `NIL`.

+Consider this programming Lisp, in ultra-hard difficulty.
+The basic constructs and method of evaluation should be compared to metaprogramming, the runtime provides a way of constructing and operating on symbols to compute the desired results, but lacks complex data types.

+    "With sweat, blood, tears and logic you can implement anything in TinyLISP"™

+## Features

   * Garbage collection
   * Lazy evaluation
   * Familiar LISP syntax
   * UTF-8 in symbols
-  * First-class functions
   * Memory safe interpreter

 The interpreter can operate in two modes: REPL and batch, it also accepts a list of files on the command line which will be silently evaluated and can be used to prepare the environment or load libraries of functions etc.